vmtk/vmtk/doc/joss-paper/paper.md

 The input surface representation (left), a visualization of the internal mesh (center), a visualization of a boundary layer internal mesh (right).

-## Composable Scripting With PypeS
+## Composable Scripting With Pypes

 ``Pypes`` is the glue among vmtk scripts.
 It allows new scripts to be written easily and have a common interface, but, most of all, it allows single vmtk